bbglab/oncodrivefml/docs/source/inside.rst

 OncodriveFML uses external data retrieved using the `BgData package <https://bitbucket.org/bgframework/bgdata>`_.
 You can download and check this data yourself.
-If you want to use different data, you can download the source code and replace the code to use your own data.
+If you want to use different data, you can download the source code and modify the code to use your own data.

 Reference genome
 ^^^^^^^^^^^^^^^^